Finite approximation properties of $C^{*}$-modules: tensor products

 \begin{proposition}[Takesaki] For each module norm $\tilde\varrho$ on $A\odot_{\mathfrak A}B^{op}$, $\|\cdot\|_{min}\leq\tilde\varrho(\cdot)\leq\|\cdot\|_{max}.$ In particular, $\tilde\varrho$ is a cross norm and there are canonical surjective $*$-homomorphisms and module maps $A\otimes_{\mathfrak A}^{max}B^{op}\to A\otimes_{\mathfrak A}^{\tilde\varrho}B^{op}\to A\otimes_{\mathfrak A}^{min}B^{op}$. \end{proposition} \begin{proof} The second inequality is clear.
 For the first, given $u\in A\odot B^{op}$, from Proposition \ref{iso}, we have

 where both supremums run over the set of all representations $\pi$ used in the definition of $\varrho(u)$. \end{proof}

-Next we could handle the problem of continuity of the maps on module tensor products using the module version of the Stinespring dilation theorem \cite[Theorem 3.4]{am} (and the remark after that.)
-The proof is similar to the classical case \cite[3.5.3, 3.5.6]{bo} and is omitted.
+Next, we could handle the problem of continuity of the maps on module tensor products using the module version of the Kasparov-Stinespring dilation theorem \cite[Theorem 5.6]{lan}.
+Recall that a c.p. map $\phi: A\to \mathbb B(X)$ is called {\it strict} if $(\phi(e_i))$ is strictly Cauchy, for some bounded approximate identity $(e_i)$ of $A$.
+Non degenerate c.p. maps are automatically strict and u.c.p. maps are always non degenerate \cite[page 49]{lan}.